HackYourFuture/study/software-development/SDLC.md

 ### Different environment <br/>
 **Development:**  This is where the software is developed, this could be the laptop of the engineer or a shared server where multiple engineers are working on together.  <br/>
 **Testing:** this is the environment where the main testing is performed.
 From the 4 environments described this environment is the one that is sometimes optional.
-Testing could also be performed in both the development and Staging environment. <br/>
+Testing could also be performed in both the development and staging environment. <br/>
 **Staging:** This environment (sometimes called acceptance) is a near to identical version of production (usually without the customer data) to validate if everything is running in the right way.
 As this environment has the same setup as production things like performance testing (determining if the new release will reduce the maximum throughput) or security testing (to determine if any vulnerabilities are introduced) are usually performed. <br/>
 **Production:** This is the environment that the customers are actually using.  <br/>

 ### Deployments